walmartlabs/concord-website/docs/plugins/git.md

 - `baseBranch`: Optional - the name of the branch to use as starting point for the new branch.
 If not provided, the default branch of the repository is used - typically called `master`.
-- `newBranchName`: Required - the name of new branch.
+- `newBranch`: Required - the name of new branch.
-- `pushNewBranchToOrigin`: Required configuration to determine if the new branch is pushed to the origin repository - `true` or `false`.
+- `pushBranch`: Required configuration to determine if the new branch is pushed to the origin repository - `true` or `false`.

 The following example creates a new feature branch called `feature-b` off the